The Best ETFs to Buy Now

 - Expenses: 0.10%

-There's a lot of uncertainty swirling in the market at the moment.
-Concerns the Fed is not going to cut rates quick enough to avoid an economic slowdown sent stocks into a tailspin at the start of August.
-The volatility could continue into the November presidential election, too, so having a crisis hedge such as gold in your portfolio wouldn't be the worst idea.
+At the same time, concern about an economic slowdown sent stocks into a tailspin at the start of August.
+And volatility is likely to rise into the November presidential election, too.
+So having a crisis hedge such as gold in your portfolio wouldn't be the worst idea.

 Investing in gold is not easy for the average retail investor, though.
 But an excellent – and simple – way to get exposure to the precious metal is via the SPDR Gold MiniShares (GLDM).

-GLDM is an exchange-traded fund backed by real, tangible gold bullion, and its share price tracks the price of gold, minus its very modest management fee.
+GLDM is an exchange-traded fund backed by real, tangible gold bullion.
+And its share price tracks the price of gold, minus its very modest management fee.
 This gold ETF is one of the absolute cheapest ways to own the precious metal, as its expense ratio is extremely low at 0.10%.

 iShares 1-3 Year Treasury Bond ETF